OCA/account-analytic/analytic_tag_dimension/README.rst

 This module allows to group Analytic Tags on Dimensions.

-Dimensions are created as custom field, then you can group by Dimensions on Analytic Entries Report.
+Dimensions are created as custom field, then you can group by Dimensions on:
+* Account/Adviser/Journal Items
+* Account/Reports/Business Intelligence/Invoices
+* Account/Reports/Business Intelligence/Analytic Entries

 When you set Tags on Analytic Entries each custom fields for dimensions are updated with its Tag.